genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/0b_environment-setup.md

 For access to Genesis packages, you need to configure the `@genesislcap` scope of `npm` to use our jfrog registry.

 :::note
 This requires credentials for accessing Genesis Artifactory.
 If you have not been provided with the credentials, please contact your administrator, or [contact us](mailto:support@genesis.global?subject=Quick%20Start%20-%20Artifactory%20Login).
-It's not possible to complete the training without this access as it would not be possible to download the Genesis Platform components and build your project.
+It's not possible to complete the training without this access, because you won't be able to download the Genesis platform components and build your project.
 :::

 1. Create an `.npmrc` file in your user home directory (usually at 'C:\Users\YOUR_LOGIN_NAME\').
  2. Using your credentials, log in to the [Genesis repository website](http://genesisglobal.jfrog.io).
- 3. Click on the `Welcome <username>` on the top right corner.
+ 3. Click on the `Welcome <username>` in the top right corner.
  4. From the menu, select `Set Me Up`.
 This opens a window with `Package Type` and `Repository` dropdowns.
  5. Select `npm` for both **Package Type** and **Repository**.
  6. Next, type your password for jfrog in the `Type password to insert your credentials to the code snippets` field.
 (This is the same password you used to log in to the Genesis repository on jfrog.)
 Then press **Enter**.